 10. Reinstall Far Cry 6

-If none of the methods worked for you then try reinstalling the Far Cry 6 game to check if that helps you to fix the crashing issue or not.
+If none of the methods worked for you, try reinstalling the Far Cry 6 game to check if that helps you fix the crashing issue.
 To do so:

 - Open Ubisoft Connect on your PC.